Shahanshahsidd208/Anonymous-reporting/README.md

 ## Contributing

-Contributions are welcome Please fork the repository and create a pull request with your changes
+Contributions are welcome Please fork the repository and create a pull request with your changes.

 ## License